Mute alert notifications 🔗

 On the Muting Rules tab, you can view a list of all active and scheduled muting rules.

-On the Detectors and the Active Alerts tabs, running or scheduled muting rules are indicated by red labels next to the muted item.
+On the Detectors and the Active Alerts tabs, running or scheduled muting rules are indicated by NOTIFICATIONS MUTED labels next to the muted detector.
+You can select the label to view muting rules for the associated detector.

 Muted notifications 🔗

-If a notification was muted, an indicator is displayed wherever the event would have sent the notification, such as on the Active Alerts tab or in an event feed.
+If a notification was muted, an indicator is displayed wherever the event might send the notification, such as on the Active Alerts tab or in an event feed.

 To see events related to past muting rules, you can use the Events sidebar or the Event overlay.
 Events are generated when the rule becomes active (notifications stop) and when the rule becomes inactive (notifications resume).